 WHERE COMMUNITY COMES TOGETHER

-While our centres are open, we are dedicated to the safety of the children, parents and staff by ensuring protocols are in place to prevent the spread of COVID-19.
+During the pandemic, we are staying in close contact with the relevant authorities and we will reassess the situation as necessary.
+Our child care centres n, parents and staff by ensuring protocols are in place to prevent the spread of COVID-19.
 The Centres have been inspected and approved by Public Health and the Ministry of Education.
 If you have any questions, please contact the centres directly.

 For more information about closures or our services during the situation, please contact us at 416-925-2103 x7777 or firstname.lastname@example.org